Skip to content

 More ways to connect Google Sheets to Google Docs

 If you're tired of manually copying and pasting data from Google Sheets to Google Docs (or vice versa), automate the process instead.
 With Zapier, you can connect Google Sheets to Google Docs to automatically send info between the two apps.
-Get started with one of our pre-made templates.
+Here are some pre-made templates to show you how it works.

 Append new Google Sheets rows to Google Docs